usnistgov/mass/doc/gamma.rst

   import numpy as np
   import lmfit

-  # The projector creation process uses a random algorithm for svds, this ensures we get the same answer each time
-  np.random.seed(2)
-  rng = np.random.default_rng(2)

   # add the lines we will use for calibraiton
   mass.STANDARD_FEATURES['Ho166m_80'] = 80.574e3
   mass.STANDARD_FEATURES['Co57_122'] = 122.06065e3